 From the technical side, Faught has also been extensively involved in product testing for over 20 years and has written stories on the performance of off-road motorcycles for nearly half his life.
-Most recently, Faught has focused much of his attention on indoor electric karting, where he co-founded the Pole Position Raceway brand which opened 16 locations across the United States.
+Most recently, Faught has focused much of his attention from 2005-2022 on indoor electric karting, where he co-founded the Pole Position Raceway brand which opened 16 locations across the United States.

 During his career at Dirt Rider magazine, Faught was responsible for coordinating production for as well as co-hosting two TV shows: Motorcyclist on Speed Channel and Dirt Rider Adventures on OLN.
 He also helped launch two other magazines: MXracer and ATV Rider.
 As a journalist, Faught’s favorite aspect of the job was adventure travel.
 He picked up the bug from longtime friend and co-worker Mark Kariya and has done adventure tours in Australia, New Zealand, Costa Rica, Peru, Zimbabwe, Botswana, Canada, Mainland Mexico, Baja and all over the United States.